gelever/GAUSS/README.md

 There are several user specified parameters that can control the coarsening process.

 For more detailed walkthroughs, see [EXAMPLE.md](doc/EXAMPLE.md) or the [examples directory](examples/).
-See the [miniapps](miniapps) directory for more applications of smoothG.
+See the [miniapps](miniapps) directory for more applications of GAUSS.

 # Installation
 Several dependencies are required: